mobilecoinofficial/full-service/README.md

     cd mobilecoin
     cargo build --release
     ```
-1. Copy the consensus enclave to where your build script will read it
-    ```sh
-    cd .. # this takes you back to the full-service repo root cp ./target/docker/release/consensus-enclave.css ~/.mobilecoin/local
-    cp ./target/docker/release/ingest-enclave.css ~/.mobilecoin/local
-    ```

 1. Run the build script using the relevant network type (substitute `main` with `test` or `local` if appropriate)
     ```sh